-And if addiction is NOT the primary reason for the estrangement…
+And if addiction in your adult child is NOT the primary reason for the estrangement…

-This program is for you.
-You’ll find something in the program of value, and that’s a promise I don’t mind making.
+The Reconnection Club is for you.
+You’re guaranteed to find something of value in the Club, and that’s a promise I don’t mind making.

 Remember Harv, whose daughter was angry after the divorce and wasn’t sure she wanted a relationship?

-Well, Harv purchased the program and read the Guide.
-This didn’t change how he felt about her reaction to him, but it gave him a blueprint for a constructive response to his daughter.
+Well, Harv read Reconnecting With Your Estranged Adult Child and made use of all the Club’s resources.
+This didn’t change how he felt about his daughter’s reaction to him, but it gave him a blueprint for an effective response.